 Beavers!
 Where do we begin?
 There is already a lot of information on the web about these largest of North American rodents.
 But the effects of beavers on natural systems vary across the country and across Washington.
 In addition to providing useful links and information on beaver biology, we wanted to present some information we consider pertinent to beavers in King County.

 Currently, King County does not have a "beaver policy."
 Nor does the County hold any regulatory authority for beaver control.
 Dealing with any problems caused by beavers is a landowner's responsibility.
 Things get tricky when a beaver on one person's land causes a change in hydrology that affects another person's property.
 The best situation that can result is the two (or more) landowners working together towards a solution.
 More on that later.
 But first, a refresher on some biology.

 There is a lot of information available about beavers online, but here are some fun and pertinent facts.
 Beavers are:

 - the largest member of the rodent family in North America

 - found from sea level to elevations of 12,000 feet.

 - semi-aquatic animals that spend much of their lives in ponds, rivers, streams, and adjacent woodlands.

 - primarily nocturnal and active year-round.

-They form dams out of branches, logs, and mud to create deep water ponds.
-These ponds not only create safe areas for the beavers but the diverse wetland systems created support a wide variety of fish, amphibians, birds and mammals.
-They build lodges made up of branches and logs plastered together by mud, though occasionally they den in the banks of streams and rivers.
-Beavers feed close to water where they are safer from predators, and they eat the bark, leaves and twigs of many tree species as well as herbaceous aquatic plants such as lily pads, skunk cabbage, grasses, and sedges.
+Beavers form dams out of branches, logs, and mud to create deep water ponds.
+These ponds not only create safe areas for the beavers but the diverse wetland systems also support a wide variety of fish, amphibians, birds, and mammals.
+They build lodges made up of branches and logs plastered together by mud, though occasionally beavers will den in the banks of streams and rivers.
+Beavers feed close to water where they are safer from predators, and they eat the bark, leaves, and twigs of many tree species as well as herbaceous aquatic plants such as lily pads, skunk cabbage, grasses, and sedges.

 The following links provide excellent information about beaver biology, ecology, and science.